kawangwong/FINAL_PROJECT_C2/README.md

 Congratulations!
 You have made it to the final stretch of your journey here at Kura Labs.
 Take a second to look back and see how far you've come!

 Introducing the Final Project!
-This project will be a culmination of all of your efforts throughout Kura and combine many of the DevOps techonologies you have learned throughout the last few months.
+This project will be a culmination of all of your efforts throughout Kura and combine many of the DevOps technologies you have learned throughout the last few months.

 ## High Level Requirements